Kumbang Pasang

-Kumbang Pasang is a village within Mukim Kianggeh in Brunei-Muara District, Brunei.
+Kampong Kumbang Pasang (Kampung Kumbang Pasang), or simply Kumbang Pasang, is a village within Mukim Kianggeh in Brunei-Muara District, Brunei.
 It is also part of the municipal area of the capital Bandar Seri Begawan.
 The population was 563 in 2016.
 It has the postcode BA1511.
+The village formerly hosts a rubber plantation and was named Kumbang Pasang Estate.
+Notably the village was once its own Mukim, known as Mukim Kumbang Pasang.